-Many criminal justice and/or support agencies throughout the State of Florida do not have adequate numbers of Hispanics throughout the ranks/position classifications of said agencies.

-- 1. All federal, state and local police/law enforcement agencies should attempt to recruit, hire and promote Hispanics so that the sworn and civilian composition within the ranks of the departments reflect the ethnic make-up of the community they serve. - 2.
+well as providing a source for model programs being implemented which could be considered for implementation within this The Florida State Commission on Hispanic Affairs should be adequately funded to be able to conduct research activities in areas affecting the Hispanic population such as crime, employment, health services, etc. In addition, the resources allocated should be substantial enough to provide the Commission with the personnel to develop long range plans in high priority areas as established by the CONCLUSION TWO Many criminal justice and/or support agencies throughout the State of Florida do not have adequate numbers of Hispanics throughout the ranks/position classifications of said agencies.
+RECOMMENDATIONS - All federal, state and local police/law enforcement agencies 1. should attempt to recruit, hire and promote Hispanics so that the sworn and civilian composition within the ranks of the departments reflect the ethnic make-up of the community they serve. - 2.
 All federal, state and local correctional and rehabilitative agencies, both private and public, should hire and promote Hispanics in order to reflect the ethnic composition of their jurisdiction. - 3.
 The Judiciary, State Attorney's Offices, Public Defender's Offices, and all court support agencies should hire and promote Hispanics at all levels so that said components of the criminal justice system are ethnically reflective of the community they serve.
-In addition, when vacancies exist, the Governor should attempt to appoint additional Hispanic judges in the areas of Orange County, Dade County, Broward County and Hillsborough County. - 4.
-Regional and Metropolitan Planning Units should be required to hire and promote Hispanics so that the agency is reflective of the ethnic composition of the community being served. - 5.
-All advisory boards to federal, state and local criminal justice system components should be required to include Hispanics within their membership in direct proportion to the ration of Hispanics within the area for which they have jurisdiction.
+In addition, when vacancies exist, the Governor should attempt to appoint additional Hispanic judges in the areas of Orange County, Dade County, Broward County and Hillsborpugh County. - Regional and Metropolitan Planning Units should be required 4. to hire and promote Hispanics so that the agency is reflective of the ethnic composition of the community being served. - All advisory boards to federal, state and local criminal 5.

-- 6. Auxiliary and reserve officer programs established within law enforcement and corrections agencies must insure Hispanic representation in percentages equal to the overall population of the service jurisdiction. - 7.
+justice system components should be required to include Hispanics within their membership in direct proportion to the ratio of Hispanics within the area for which they have jurisdiction.
+Auxiliary and reserve officer programs established within law enforcement and corrections agencies must insure Hispanic representation in percentages equal to the overall population of the service jurisdiction.
 All federal, state and local victim assistance programs should hire and promote Hispanics in order to obtain representation in an equal proportion to the population of the jurisdiction being served.

-CONCLUSION Three

-Data does not presently exist to determine if racial disparity exists within the various decision points within the criminal justice system in the State of Florida as it relates to Hispanics.

-- 1. A study should be conducted to determine if racial disparity exists at the various decision points within the criminal justice system within the State of Florida and each individual county therein.
+CONCLUSION Three Data does not presently exist to determine if racial disparity exists within the various decision points within the criminal justice system in the State of Florida as it relates to Hispanics.
+RECOMMENDATIONS - 1.
+A study should be conducted to determine if racial disparity exists at the various decision points within the criminal justice system within the State of Florida and each individual county therein.
 Said study should specifically include prior record, age, sex, race, nature of offense, charges, disposition, sentence, time served, victim/offender relationship, composition of jury, etc. - 2.
 Each county within the State of Florida should establish the necessary mechanisms required in order to identify persons within the criminal justice system by ethnic group so that a determination can be made regarding whether racial disparity exists or not.
+43 CONCLUSION Four The Hispanic community within the State of Florida and the counties of this state have not significantly contributed to the identification of crime and/or crime related problems/needs of their communities.
+RECOMMENDATIONS - 3. community being served.